 In our third scenario, where harassment is not coming from management, you need to report the harassment.
 If your employer has an anti-harassment policy, you should follow the policy and inform your immediate supervisor, if that is not the person in the policy.
 Here, the requirement to report is not an absolute requirement but your claims will be much stronger if you report it.

-When it is not clear what level of employees are part of the harassment–talk to a Fort Worth or Dallas harassment attorney
+When it is not clear what level of employees are part of the harassment–talk to a Texas workplace harassment attorney

 Sometimes the line between one form of harassment and another is not clear.
 It may be difficult to determine exactly who is at fault for the harassment or how high up the chain it occurs.
-It’s important to discuss these issues with a Fort Worth or Dallas employment attorney like Adam Kielich who can assess the situation and help you navigate towards a resolution.
+It’s important to discuss these issues with a Texas employment attorney who can assess the situation and help you navigate towards a resolution.

-How a Dallas employment attorney can help you
+How a Texas workplace harassment attorney can help you

 Regardless of which scenario has resulted in harassment affecting your job, you should speak with a Texas employment attorney about your situation to determine your rights and claims.
 Often employees suffer unlawful harassment at work because they think they have no choice but to suffer.
 That is not the case.
 Many times employers will take harassment claims seriously when the employee involves a harassment attorney.
 This may be enough to resolve the situation with no further action.
 Other times employers continue to refuse to do their legal duty to stop unlawful harassment.
 In these cases it may be necessary to file discrimination complaints with civil rights agencies or ultimately file a lawsuit.